input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 4. Note that any new `FUEL` tokens must now validate with the new collection of minting policies provided.
 5. Steps 2., 3., 4. may be repeated indefinitely for users and governance mechanisms.

+### 3.5 Sufficiency of implementing an update strategy for FUELMintingPolicy
+In this section, we discuss why it is sufficient to provide a means to update
+    the FUELMintingPolicy to any of the other validators / minting policies in the system.

+In the current implementation, we can classify the validators and minting policies into two categories

+- Validators and minting policies that do *not* interact in any way with the FUELMintingPolicy such as the `CommitteeCandidateValidator`.

+- Validators and minting policies that do interact in any way with the FUELMintingPolicy

+For the former of the two, we can upgrade these at any point as we see fit since nothing else interacts with these.
+Indeed, the `CommitteeCandidateValidator` is exclusively used offchain for technical reasons in the Bridge.

+As for the latter case, in the view that `FUEL` is what all participants care about in the system; if any update of any minting policy or validator occurs, then this implies that we would need to update the FUELMintingPolicy.
+So instead of providing a means to upgrade individual subparts of the system, it's enough to just provide a method to upgrade the FUELMintingPolicy, and make the new FUELMintingPolicy depend on the upgraded subparts instead.

 ## 4. Versioning Implementation:
 In this section we discuss how different versions will be maintained onchain.